pwr-Solaar/Solaar/docs/capabilities.md

 ## Device Settings

 Solaar can display quite a few changeable settings of receivers and devices.
-For a list of HID++ features and their support see [the features page](features.md).
+For a list of features and their support see [the features page](features.md).

-Solaar does not do much beyond using the HID++ protocol to change the behavior of receivers and devices via changing their settings.
+Solaar does not do much beyond using the protocols to change the behavior of receivers and devices via changing their settings.
 In particular, Solaar cannot change how the operating system turns the keycodes that a keyboard produces into